 It’s important to note here that the U-value of a given window refers to its efficiency per square metre.
 So, two windows might have the same U-Value, but transmit heat at different rates because one is a different size to the other.

 The lower its U-value, the better an insulator the window will be.
 If you’re aiming for the most thermally efficient house possible (as most of us are, cost permitting), you should almost always go for the window of the lowest U-value.

-How to Calculate the U-Value of a Window
+How Do You Calculate the U-Value of a Window?

 If you’re buying a new window, you’ll be able to see its U-value advertised by the manufacturer.
 Unfortunately, calculating a window’s U-value yourself isn’t particularly easy, nor are your calculations likely to be totally accurate.
 However, if you’re determined to try and calculate the U-value of a window yourself, you can find out how here.